-Consumer Bank is responsible for sales and service to consumer customers.
-Consumer Bank works in an integrated way with BT Financial Group ("BTFG") and Westpac Institutional Bank ("WIB") in the sales and service of select financial services and products including in wealth management and foreign exchange.
-The division operates under the Westpac, St.George, BankSA and Bank of Melbourne brands.
+Consumer ("CD") is responsible for sales and service to consumer customers of banking and insurance products.
+CD also works in an integrated way with BD and WIB (each as defined below) in the sales and service of select financial services and products including in wealth and foreign exchange.
+The division operates under the Westpac, St.George, BankSA, Bank of Melbourne and RAMS brands.

-Business Bank is responsible for sales and service to micro, small-to-medium enterprise ("SME") and commercial business customers for facilities up to approximately A\$150 million.
-The division operates under the Westpac, St.George, BankSA and Bank of Melbourne brands.
+Business ("BD") is responsible for sales and service to micro, small to medium enterprises ("SME") and commercial business customers in Australia for facilities up to approximately A\$150 million.
+The division is also responsible for the Westpac Group's private wealth investment platforms and superannuation operations.
+The division operates under the Westpac, St.George, BankSA, Bank of Melbourne and BT brands.